What it does: Creates implantable hearing solutions

 As might be expected given the preponderance of engineers and commitment to gender balance, the culture at Cochlear is businesslike but collaborative and supportive.
 There is a flat structure and you shouldn’t be surprised if a Head of Department sits next to you in the lunchroom and strikes up a conversation.
-Staff at Cochlear are proud to, firstly, be creating product that facilitate human connection and happiness and, secondly, to be working for one of the few world-class tech companies Australia has produced.
+Staff at Cochlear are proud to, firstly, be creating products that facilitate human connection and happiness and, secondly, to be working for one of the few world-class tech companies Australia has produced.

 Star Rating: 4.5 stars

 "Cochlear Limited is the global leader in implantable hearing solutions for the hearing impaired.

 Today, Cochlear is a global company with principal manufacturing facilities in Australia and Sweden, with additional manufacturing facilities in Belgium and the United States.
 Cochlear has its global headquarters on campus at Macquarie University in Sydney, Australia, and has regional headquarters in Asia Pacific, Europe and the Americas.
 Cochlear has direct operations in 20 countries and about 2,700 employees.
 Over 350,000 people, across more than 100 countries, now hear because of Cochlear.

 Cochlear develops a range of products including cochlear implants, bone conduction implants and acoustic implants, which address different types of hearing loss.
 Whether these hearing solutions were implanted today or many years ago, Cochlear guarantees that new technologies and innovations are available to its recipients.
 The company invests over $100 million each year in research and development and currently participates in over 100 collaborative research programs worldwide.

 Cochlear’s promise is ‘Hear now.
 And always’ – to provide recipients with the best possible hearing and support for the rest of their lives."